gwdg/pub-2025-ksi/Readme.md

 ### User-defined Workload Scripts
 As mentioned before, users can write scripts that describe the workload.
 Inside the script, `kubectl` is available for usage.
-How can the right clusters be selected in case of multiple jobs?
+How can the right clusters be selected in case of multiple Slurm jobs?
 During creating the Kubernetes cluster a random name is picked for the cluster.
-This name is available in the workload script through the variable `K8S_CLUSTER_NAME` and can be used in `kubectl` to reference the correct cluster e.g. `kubectl get pods --context "$K8S_CLUSTER_NAME"`.
+This name is available in the workload script through the variable `K8S_CLUSTER_NAME` and can be used in `kubectl` to reference the correct cluster e.g. `kubectl get jobs --context "$K8S_CLUSTER_NAME"`.

+To create Kubernetes resources, one can utilize `kubectl create --context "$K8S_CLUSTER_NAME"` followed by the resource just as in normal Kubernetes clusters.
-Another important part of a workload script is that it also **waits for the workloads to be completed** (e.g. by using kubectl wait).
+Another important part of a workload script is that it also **waits for the workloads to be completed** (e.g. by using `kubectl wait --context "$K8S_CLUSTER_NAME"`).
-Otherwise, the cluster will be deleted without finishing the workload.
+Otherwise, the cluster will be deleted without finishing the workload first.
+Generally, it is a clean practice to delete the resources in a last step.
+However, this is not strictly necessary due to the fact that the whole Kubernetes cluster is deleted in the end.

 #### Examples